Home > HSRP Questions 2

 Question 5

-What three tasks must a network administrator perform to properly configure Hot Standby Routing Protocol (HSRP)?
+What three tasks will a network administrator perform to successfully configure Hot Standby Routing Protocol?
 (Choose three)

 Question 6